Aloshi/EmulationStation/README.md

 Building
 ========

 EmulationStation uses some C++11 code, which means you'll need to install at least g++-4.7 on Linux, or VS2010 on Windows.
+For installing and switching to G++ 4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).

 EmulationStation has a few dependencies.
 For building, you'll need SDL 1.2, Boost.System, Boost.Filesystem, FreeImage, FreeType, and the DejaVu TrueType font.